 [Comment 5]: # (RJ: Tommy, can you improve the caption of Table 1 explaining the elements that need explanation?
 Or simply point at the link to the readme.
 Whatever you think it's best, if you think we should keep this table here.)

 {Fig.2.
-Sankey plot showing the distribution on papers concerning the different taxonomical groups, framework components and main topics. *Humans are considered as a separate group for interpretation.}
+Sankey plot showing the distribution of papers concerning the different taxonomical groups, framework components and main topics. *Humans are considered as a separate group for interpretation.}

 [Comment 6]: # (RJ: Matt, can you add a very short explanation of how to read the Sankey plot in the caption?)